aboSamoor/polyglot/docs/NamedEntityRecognition.rst

-Or, we can query entites per sentence
+Or, we can query entities per sentence

 .. code:: python